 Our choice: Scirocco GT 2.0 TSI

 The GT trim gets 18-inch wheels, front foglights and darkened privacy glass for the rear windows.
 Sportier R-line trim ups the kit-count with leather sports seats, 19-inch alloys, and a subtle bodykit.
-However, with a starting price north of £27,000, it's very expensive - the GT is much better value at £22,305 for a simpler spec.
+However, with a starting price of nearly £27,000 it's very expensive - the GT is much better value at £22,305 for a simpler spec.
 Sadly, whichever model you choose, the cabin fails to live up to the exterior’s stylish standards, because it’s here where the Scirocco really begins to show its age.

 Top-spec R badged models offer the greatest thrills, with a 276bhp turbocharged engine.
 However if you want something a bit easier to live with, pick the GT model.
-It offers the 207bhp 2.0-litre TSI from the old Golf GTI and delivers strong torque.
-Alternatively, you can have the GT with the strong 2.0 TDI diesel, featuring either 182bhp or 148bhp.
+It offers the 207bhp 2.0-litre TSI from the old Golf GTI and delivers strong torque, if not the same linear delivery as newer engines.
+Alternatively, you can have the GT with the punchy 2.0 TDI diesel, featuring either 182bhp or 148bhp.

 Unlike most coupes, the Scirocco isn't just a glorified two-seater.
 It lets you carry three adult passengers – although the low roofline and shallow windows make things a bit claustrophobic for those in the two sculpted rear seats.
 Tinted rear glass and dark interior materials don’t help either.
-You can't even spec tan leather in some versions to brighten the ambinence.
+You can't even spec tan leather in some versions to brighten the ambience.

 Visibility isn’t great through the VW’s fixed rear headrests and letter box-shaped rear screen, so it’s a good job rear parking sensors are standard.
 Also included in the long list of equipment are an air-conditioned glovebox, Bluetooth hands-free and a multifunction steering wheel.